Jim Bob Duggar: Josh Duggar molestation report and cover up allegation

+Joseph Duggar molestation arrest

+On March 18, 2026, Joseph Duggar was arrested and charged with several counts of unlawful sexual activity with a minor.
+The charges relate to an incident in 2020 when he allegedly molested an unnamed girl, then nine years old.
+He was released on $600,000 bond.
+His wife, Kendra Duggar, was arrested and charged with multiple counts of endangering the welfare of a minor and with false imprisonment on March 20, 2026.

 Books

 Duggar and his wife have written two books together, both published by Howard Books.
 The first is titled The Duggars: 20 and Counting!, which was released on December 2, 2008.
 Their second is A Love That Multiplies, which was released June 7, 2011.

 Other political activities

 In 2008, Duggar and his wife endorsed former Governor Mike Huckabee in his campaign for the Republican presidential primaries.
 In January 2012, the Duggars endorsed Republican former U.S. Senator Rick Santorum of Pennsylvania for president.